exitus1/Video-Scripts/Privacy-Tutorial1.md

 To do this click "Create Default Account" and enter your password.

-The way this works is the Mixer will pass your funds from your Unmixed account through the Decred Mixnet, with the newly mixed coins arriving in your Mixed Account.
-The Mixer creates a Decred CoinJoin.
+The way this works is the Mixer will create a Decred CoinJoin, and will pass your funds from your Unmixed account through the Decred Mixnet, with the newly mixed coins arriving in your Mixed Account.
 A CoinJoin is a trustless method for combining multiple Decred payments from multiple spenders into a single transaction to make it more difficult for outside parties to determine which spender paid which recipient.

 This is a completely non-custodial process meaning you never lose ownership of your DCR, and there are no risks with mixing your Decred.